 Exness requires a minimum deposit of $1, while LegacyFX requires a minimum deposit of $500.
 From our testing we found Exness offers spreads of 0.9 , while LegacyFX offers spreads of N/A. Both Exness and LegacyFX offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for deposits..
 Neither have PayPal (Deposit/Withdraw)

 Which brokers offers more tradeable asset classes, Exness or LegacyFX?

 Exness offers a more diverse selection of investment options than LegacyFX allowing you to trade Forex Trading (Spot or CFDs), Metals, Energies and U.S. Stocks (CFD)..
 Neither have Spread Betting Looking at total tradeable symbols, Exness has 112, compared to 425 from LegacyFX.

 Can I trade cryptocurrency with Exness or LegacyFX?

 Crypto trading is popular with forex traders.
 Most crypto assets are offered either as the underlying physical asset or as a CFD or other derivative — including spot forex contracts.
 In terms of trading physical cryptocurrency neither Exness nor LegacyFX allow you to trade physical cryptocurrencies.

 Who offers more research tools, Exness or LegacyFX?

 In terms of research and research tools Exness gives traders the following tools: Forex News (Top-Tier Sources) and Trading Central (Recognia).
-In comparison LegacyFX has the tools listed here: Autochartist, Daily Market Commentary, Stock Charts and Social Trading / Copy Trading.
+In comparison LegacyFX has the tools listed here: Autochartist, Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources) and Social Trading / Copy Trading.

 Overall winner: Exness